-Rick received his MSW from Wayne State University with a concentration in social work leadership, and his BSW from Spring Arbor University.
-He completed a two year ministry internship leading small groups and serving people in recovery.
-Prior to social work, Rick spent ten years in retail management and sales before changing career paths and dedicating his life to serving those who are hurting and in need of hope.
-Rick married his wife Cheryl in 2012.
-In 2019, they adopted a baby boy named Jaxson and 2020, Rick transitioned into a new role - full time daddy!
+Rick’s leadership philosophy and approach is influenced by his years of experience working with people after a loss.
+He received his MSW from Wayne State University with a concentration in social work leadership, and received his BSW from Spring Arbor University.
+Rick also completed a two year ministry internship leading small groups and serving people in recovery.
+Prior to social work, Rick spent ten years in retail management and sales before changing career paths and dedicating his life to serving others.

 BEHIND THE IMAGE

 Rick’s passion to bring hope to the hurting was fueled with his personal journey with finding hope and purpose in the midst of pain and hardship.
 Rick battled depression and shame as a teen and young adult which eventually turned into a serious struggle with suicidal thoughts at age 26.
 Through the support of others and a renewed faith, Rick began on a journey of healing and self-discovery that led to a decision to pursue social work and help others with similar struggles.